logo

 • The freelancer has exported services inter-state.
 Under the IGST Act, such services are tagged ‘zero-rated supplies) and quality as ‘inter-state-supply.’

 The Indian government has made it simpler for freelancers to register under GST and pay the applicable tax.
-You can choose between the following GST schemes If you are a freelancer.
+You can choose between the following GST schemes if you are a freelancer:

 • Composition Scheme